wacncontent/CustomizeTool/output/articles/active-directory/active-directory-conditional-access-azure-authenticator-app.md

 5. To sign in to the Azure Authenticator app, enter your organizational account and password and click **Sign in**.
 7. The next screen that displays information about multi-factor authentication (MFA) is for added security and is optional.
 You will see this screen if your work or school requires second-factor authentication for creating work account.
 It provides instructions to further verify your account.
 8. Click **OK** on the next screen.
-Do not change the certificate name. the message, “Joining your workplace”.
+Do not change the certificate name. the message, "Joining your workplace".
 The Azure authenticator app is attempting to join your device to your workplace.
 You should see the Workplace Joined message on the next screen.

 >[AZURE.NOTE]